Frieda Schoenhofer’s journey of discovery

 Alien Noise Corporation (2015)

-Available for Kindle, EPUB, PDF; paid for in paperback
+Available for Kindle and in paperback

 Frieda Schoenhofer is dead, murdered in Rotterdam.
 But for her grief-stricken parents the true story of their daughter is about to begin.
 The One Rule of Magic is a curious tale of redemption, reflection and coming to terms with past and future lives.